 However at 20" and above you will need to use more or at least a blend of focused lighting (such as the NP 2000), so this formula may need to increase to as high as 1.5 wpg in deeper tanks or Acropora.

-* For Nano Aquariums, Fresh or Saltwater (under 15 gallons) one Mini 500 for all but the most delicate reef inhabitants or one Mini 400 for ANY high light planted aquarium.
+For those on a budget, consider our economy AquaBar LED light strips which although not to the level of the AquaRay GroBeam & AquaBeams, these are still an excellent choice when compared to the low quality LEDs sold at discounters for nearly the same price. * For Nano Aquariums, Fresh or Saltwater (under 15 gallons) one Mini 500 for all but the most delicate reef inhabitants or one Mini 400 for ANY high light planted aquarium.

 * Small Aquariums (under 20 gal.), often one GroBeam or AquaBeam 600 LED will work.

 For planted FW or Reef needing more light consider two, or complimenting an LED with a New Generation T2 Light Fixture.
 You could also add a second AquaBeam 600 or GroBeam 600.